TheTeaCat/birds-surprise/README.md

 You then need to focus on the webpage within 3 seconds so the `navigator.clipboard.writeText` call doesn't fail.

-This will put a list of all the birds in your clipboard, which can then be pasted into the [`birds.csv`](./birds.csv) file.
+This will put a list of all the birds' names in your clipboard, which can then be pasted into the [`birds.csv`](./birds.csv) file.
+As of 24/12/2024 there should be 420 of them.

-Now you have a dataset of bird names, you can run my terrible python code:
+Now you have a dataset of bird names, you can run my terrible Python code:

 ```bash
 python3 main.py
 ```

-This will ask you for a target message.
+My terrible Python code will ask you for a target message.
 If you don't have one in mind yet, there is a default.